Characterizing AI-Generated Misinformation on Social Media: Introduction

-\textbf{Data \& methods:} We analyze a large dataset consisting of \num{91452} misleading posts, both AI-generated and non-AI-generated, that have been identified and flagged on X's Community Notes platform \cite{Prollochs.2022a,Twitter.2021} between January 2023 and January 2025 (\ie, during an observation period of two years).
-Compared to alternative approaches (\eg, manual annotation; machine learning-based identification), Community Notes offers two key advantages for identifying AI-generated misinformation: (i) it enables large-scale detection \cite{Prollochs.2022a,Pilarski.2024} and (ii) it achieves high identification accuracy enabled by the wisdom of crowds \cite{Drolsbach.2023b,Allen.2021,Martel.2024}.
-To characterize AI-generated misinformation, we employ a large language model (LLM) to annotate misleading posts across a wide range of dimensions (\eg, sentiment, topics, believability, harmfulness).
-Based on this data, we then empirically analyze how AI-generated misinformation on social media differs from traditional forms of misinformation.
-The data collection and the analysis follow common standards for ethical research \cite{Rivers.2014}.
+\textbf{Data \& methods:} We analyze (and manually validate) a large dataset consisting of \num{82076} misleading posts, both AI-generated and non-AI-generated, that have been identified and flagged on X's Community Notes platform \cite{Prollochs.2022a,Twitter.2021} between January 2023 and January 2025 (\ie, during an observation period of two years).
+Compared to alternative approaches (\eg, manual annotation, machine learning-based identification), Community Notes offers two key advantages for identifying AI-generated misleading content: (i) it enables large-scale detection \cite{Prollochs.2022a,Pilarski.2024}, and (ii) it achieves high identification accuracy enabled by the wisdom of crowds \cite{Drolsbach.2023b,Allen.2021,Martel.2024}.
+To distinguish AI-generated from non-AI-generated misleading posts, we apply (and validate) a large language model (LLM) to the textual explanations provided in Community Notes.
+We further use (and validate) an LLM to annotate misleading posts across a wide range of content dimensions (\ie, \textit{Sentiment}, \textit{Topic}, \textit{Believability}, \textit{Harmfulness}).
+Based on this data, we empirically analyze how AI-generated misinformation on social media differs from traditional forms of misinformation.

 \textbf{Contributions:} To the best of our knowledge, our study is the first large-scale study characterizing AI-generated misinformation circulating on social media.
-Our analysis contributes the following four main findings: (i) AI-generated misinformation is more often centered on entertaining content and tends to exhibit a more positive sentiment than conventional forms of misinformation, (ii) it is more likely to originate from smaller user accounts, (iii) despite this, it is significantly more likely to go viral, and (iv) it is slightly less believable and harmful as conventional misinformation.
-These findings highlight the distinct role of AI-generated within the broader misinformation ecosystem and offer important implications for platforms, policymakers, and researchers seeking to design countermeasures against AI-generated misinformation.
+Our analysis contributes the following four main findings: (i) AI-generated misinformation is more often centered on entertaining content and tends to exhibit a more positive sentiment than conventional forms of misinformation, (ii) it is perceived as less believable and less harmful than conventional misinformation, (iii) it is more likely to originate from smaller user accounts (\eg, those with fewer followers, fewer posts, and younger account ages), while authors posting such content are also associated with higher levels of partisanship and misinformation exposure, and (iv) AI-generated misinformation is significantly more likely to go viral.
+These findings highlight the distinct role of AI-generated content within the broader misinformation ecosystem and offer important implications for platforms, policymakers, and researchers seeking to design countermeasures against AI-generated misinformation.